 To keep Virginians healthy and thriving in their communities, DMAS recognizes the need to focus on proactive and preventive care for mental illness.
-In 2019, DMAS and the Department of Behavioral Health and Developmental Services (DBHDS) outlined a set of behavioral health services to serve our Medicaid members.
-DMAS and DBHDS selected new services that have demonstrated success and value to individuals across the nation.
+In 2019, DMAS and the Department of Behavioral Health and Developmental Services (DBHDS) outlined a new set of behavioral health services to serve our Medicaid members.
+DMAS and DBHDS selected services that have demonstrated success and value to individuals across the nation.
 DMAS is proud to provide coverage of these community-based services for adult and youth Medicaid members.
 These services give our members new options that help them avoid hospital stays.
 For example, the new intensive community services help youth (ages 11-18) get the treatment and family support they need to live at home and stay in school.
+The new intensive outpatient and partial hospitalization programs offer new options for support during the day at a clinic without staying overnight.
 The new crisis services for youth and adults support and stabilize the individual prior to, during and following a crisis.

 - Mobile crisis response teams

 - 23-hours of observation

 - Intense outpatient therapy and counseling a few times a week

 - Community-based team supports for adults experiencing serious mental illness

 View the fact sheets and resources below for more information.

 - December 1, 2021, Press Release: Virginia Offers New Behavioral Health Services for Adults and Youth